unacast/rwg-content/product/social distancing.md

 **Social distancing in US counties and states compared to pre-COVID-19**
 ### What you can do with it
-The Social distancing dataset lets you view social distancing insights at a regional level so that you can make localized decisions by answering questions such as:
+The Social Distancing dataset lets you view social distancing insights at a regional level so that you can make localized decisions by answering questions such as:

 - What are the differences in policy adherence within a county or city?
 - Which areas are most at risk and how do I respond accordingly?